-Chief Financial Officer and Treasurer and Director
+Chief Financial Officer and Treasurer

 Ms. Bituin became a Director of the Company on November 2, 2015.
-Ms. Bituin holds a Bachelor of Science degree in Business Administration, majoring in accounting from Philippine School of Business Administration Manila.
+Ms. Bituin holds a Bachelor of Science degree in Business Administration, Major in Accounting from the Philippine School of Business Administration Manila.
 She is a Certified Public Accountant.
-She was Vice President for Business Transformation of Globe Telecom, Inc. She was the international auditor for the International Auditor for International Audits at the Cooperative for Assistance and Relief Everywhere (CARE), a leading international humanitarian organization fighting global poverty based in Atlanta, Georgia USA, from 1994 to 1998.
+She was Vice President for Business Transformation of Globe Telecom, Inc., from 1998 to 2014.
+She was the international auditor for the International Auditor for International Audits at the Cooperative for Assistance and Relief Everywhere (CARE), a leading international humanitarian organization fighting global poverty based in Atlanta, Georgia, USA, from 1994 to 1998.
 She was also a senior auditor at SGV & Co. where she worked from 1988 to 1994.